Erotemic/xdoctest/README.rst

 Backwards Compatibility
 -----------------------
-We (I) have removed all known backwards syntax incompatibilities.
-This is based on running doctests on real life examples: ``boltons``, ``ubelt``, ``networkx``, ``pytorch`` (pending their acceptance of a pull-request), and on a set of extensive self-testing.
-Please raise an issue or submit a merge/pull request.
+There are no known syntax incompatibilities with original doctests.
+This is based on running doctests on real life examples in ``boltons``, ``ubelt``, ``networkx``, ``pytorch``, and on a set of extensive testing suite.
+Please raise an issue or submit a merge/pull request if you find any incompatibility.

-Despite full syntax backwards compatibility, there are directive incompatibilities by design.
-The directives we expose are more consise and expressive.
-Our "got"/"want" checker is also much more permissive.
-We recommend that you rely on coded ``assert``-statements for system-critical code.
+Despite full syntax backwards compatibility, there some runtime incompatibilities by design.
+Specifically, Xdoctest enables a different set of default directives, such that the "got"/"want" checker is more permissive.
+Thus, a test that fails in ``doctest`` based on a "got"/"want" check, may pass in ``xdoctest``.
+For this reason it is recommended that you rely on coded ``assert``-statements for system-critical code.
 This also makes it much easier to transform your ``xdoctest`` into a ``unittest`` when you realize your doctests start getting too long.

 .. |CircleCI| image:: https://circleci.com/gh/Erotemic/xdoctest.svg?style=svg